apache/trafficserver/doc/admin/configuration-files/records.config.en.rst

    Enables (``1``) or disables (``0``) ``traffic_cop`` heartbeat ogging.

-.. ts:confvar:: proxy.config.http.use_client_target_addr  INT 0
+.. ts:confvar:: CONFIG proxy.config.http.use_client_target_addr  INT 0

    For fully transparent ports use the same origin server address as the client.